 The final rule, published March 4, 1993, revised the purpose and scope of WAP to improve the health and safety of low-income persons served by the Program, especially those that are particularly vulnerable such as the elderly, persons with disabilities, and children.
-Health and safety appears in three sections of the regulations 10 CFR 440.16, 440.18 and 440.21.
-The Health & Safety Plan may be a separate attachment to the SF-424 in PAGE.
+Health and safety appears in three sections of the regulations 10 CFR 440.16, 10 CFR 440.18 and 10 CFR 440.21.
+The H&S Plan may be a separate attachment to the SF-424 in PAGE.

-DOE highly recommends, in developing the Plan, Grantees use the Health & Safety template located on the DOE website, which is updated periodically.
+DOE recommends, in developing the Plan, Grantees use the H&S template located on the DOE H&S Template, which is updated periodically.
 It may be difficult to address all required elements in the H&S Plan without following the template.
-In addition to addressing all elements contained in in Weatherization Program Notice 22-7 Table of Issues, Grantees should make specific note of any items that are being removed (or conditionally removed) from the Health & Safety category and instead, meet the definition of Incidental Repair Measures (IRM) in WPN 19-5 and will be charged as IRMs.
+In addition to addressing all elements contained in Weatherization Program Notice 22-7 Table of Issues, Grantees should make specific note of any items that are being removed (or conditionally removed) from the H&S category and instead, meet the definition of Incidental Repair Measures (IRM) in WPN 19-5 and will be charged as IRMs.

-Grantee H&S Plan will also include any other health and safety related policies or procedures including:
+The Grantee's H&S Plan will also include any other health and safety related policies or procedures including:

 - 1. Occupant Pre-existing or Potential Health Condition Screening

 - 2. Hazard Identification Notification Form

-- 3. Radon Informed Consent Form
+- 3. Radon Informed Consent Form.